Pokémon Rumble Blast: Plot

 The play starts in Toy Town where they are introduced to the mechanics of the game and the Battle Royale.
 After winning the Battle Royale, Toy Town's Glowdrops have found to have been stolen.
 As the game progresses, the player will meet different Pokémon that will play various roles in the story.
 The player will also venture across various towns, each with a different atmosphere.
-Eventually, the Glowdrop thief (who is actually Coballion) is found, and breaks the players wind-up key, delaying switch time.
+Eventually, the Glowdrop thief (who is actually Coballion) is found, and breaks the player's wind-up key, delaying switch time.
 Later in the story, Coballion is encountered again at the World Axle.
 He reveals that he has been stealing the Glowdrops to try and fix the World Axle, which has apparently been overrun with rust as well as the Pokémon inside.

 As the player goes deeper into the World Axle, they realize that an entity named Dark Rust is the source of all the rust.
 Being protected by a force field, Dark Rust is seemingly invincible until Coballion sacrifices his key to destroy the field.

 After Coballion deactivates the force field, the player battles Dark Rust, and when it is defeated, the rust is removed from the World Axle and all the Pokémon previously affected by it, and all the Glowdrop Fountains in the world are restored to normalcy once again.